isacben/js13kgames_template/README.md

 # JS32KGAMES Template

-A template to create a game for the JS13KGAMES competition, using TypeScript and webpack.
+Template to create gamse for the JS13KGAMES competition, using TypeScript, Kontra.js and webpack.